-Dominion will operate up to 30 megawatts of solar power under partnership program
+- Additional projects on the horizon as Dominion adds up to 30 megawatts of solar power under its Solar Partnership Program

 Dominion Virginia Power continues to add megawatts to its Solar Partnership Program by installing 240 photovoltaic panels on the rooftop of Virginia Union University's Thomas H. Henderson Center.
 The system will be capable of generating about 70 kilowatts of electricity – enough to power nearly 18 homes.
 The Henderson Center serves as the central hub for student activities at the university.